 The Chicano Education program provides a variety of academic and non-academic support services, benefiting students.
 Academic services include: advising, scholarship awards and scholarship information, mentorship opportunities, cultural based initiatives, linkages for tutoring needs and a college orientation class.
 CEP also assists students to become familiar with university regulations and practices and advocates on the students' behalf with other university departments and offices.

 CEP maintains contact with both the Chicano and non-Chicano communities throughout the state of Washington.
-The program's outreach efforts include seminars, lectures, cultural and arts exhibitions.
-The program sponsors "Primera Generacion," a Mexican folk dance group which performs for the campus and general community for purposes of outreach.
+The program's outreach efforts include seminars, lectures, cultural and arts exhibitions for both the community on campus and surrounding area.

 The program publishes a quarterly newsletter, Q-VO, which informs students and the community about CEP activities.
 On the national level, CEP actively participates with the National Association for Chicana and Chicano Studies, an organization which promotes research relevant to the Chicano community.